una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 Before we can use service workers, we'll need to implement HTTPS (a secure HTTP connection).
 The easiest way I know to do this is via [Cloudflare](https://www.cloudflare.com/).
 It's quick to set up and works flawlessly with Github pages too (what I have my blog served on).

-Then, we'll need to do is create a service worker file, usually called `sw.js`, and check to see if its supported.
+We'll need to create a service worker file, called `sw.js`.
 This file should live in the root of your site/app.
-In your application JavaScript, you can write a little script to test it and then register the service worker if its supported like so:
+Then, in your application JavaScript (not the `sw.js` file, but where you keep your other scripts), you can write a little script to test for feature support and then register the service worker if its supported like so:

 ```
 // This is application logic (i.e. scripts.js)